neurobagel/documentation/docs/user_guide/production_deployment.md

 #### Set portal domains

-Uncomment and set the domain name for both the web query tool and the federation API in your `.env` file.
+In your `.env` file, set the domain names for your web query tool and federation API by uncommenting and setting the following variables:

-- `NB_QUERY_DOMAIN` variable for the query tool
+- `NB_QUERY_DOMAIN` for the query tool
-- `NB_FAPI_DOMAIN` variable for the federation API
+- `NB_FAPI_DOMAIN` for the federation API

 !!! warning "Do not include the protocol (`http://` or `https://`) in the domain name"

-#### Set portal subdirectory path
+#### Set portal subdirectory paths

 !!! info "This is an optional step"

 You may want to have one or several of your portal services respond on a subdirectory of your domain (e.g. `myinstitute.org/federate`).
-This is especially useful if you want to serve several services on the same domain, because you can set a different subdirectory for each (e.g. `myinstitute.org/federate`, `myinstitute.org/query`, ...).

 To host one or more of your portal services on a subdirectory of your domain (e.g. `mydomain.org/federate`),